DG1001/PostForge/README.md

 - Built with modern web technologies
 - Inspired by the need for better LinkedIn content management
 - Designed for content creators and social media managers
+- **Created with the assistance of Claude Code using the Pro Plan subscription**

 ## Support